$23.95 @ Amazon 5* Star Reviews

 Top destinations within Aialik Bay include Verdant Cove, Coleman Bay, Holgate Arm, Aialik Glacial Basin, Abra Cove and Pedersen Lagoon area.
 The rockbound seascape at Cliff Bay (right) is at the N. entrance to Aialik Bay.
 An inaccessible shoreline, with only a handful of reliable landing beaches exist in the lower Bay.
 A short W-facing pocket beach near the head of Bear Cove provides the best camp area in lower Aialik Bay.
 The KFNP provides a bear proof food locker at the Bear Cove camp site.

 Northwestern Fjord is a great place to explore.
-Hike the outwash beaches and tide lands in the morning and paddle with bergy bits in the evening.
+Hike the outwash beaches and tide lands in the morning and paddle among bergy bits in the evening.

 In summer, hundreds of harbor seals and dozens of sea otters inhabit the icy fjord.
 Best exploring spots include: Otter Cove, Ribbonfall Cove, and areas around Northwestern, Anchor and Ogive Glaciers.
 Northwestern Fjord is more remote and less visited than Aialik Bay.
 The rapidly retreating glacier ice in the Kenai Fjords is most obvious in Northwestern Fjord, where the remaining tidewater glaciers are balanced, on the thin-edge of pulling onto land.
 Visitors to NWF should note that weather delays are possible even in summer.